itucsdb1513/itucsdb1513/docs/user/member3.rst

 ==============================

 The user canacces the "Upcoming events" table and the "Championships" table by clicking the *upcoming events* button on the top of the home page.
+The *History* table can be accessed by pressing the history button.

 Upcoming events
 ---------------